peterpeterparker/daviddalbusco.com/src/blog/getting-started-with-the-internet-computer-web-hosting.md

 In comparison to established cloud providers, the DFINITY foundation does not offer any free tier plan to explore the Internet Computer yet.

-That being said, they might plan to launch such a concept soon according their [website](https://dfinity.org/developers) (see “Free Cycles”).
+That being said, it is possible to get free cycles to start building on the IC through their [Cycles Faucet](https://medium.com/dfinity/cycles-faucet-free-cycles-to-build-on-the-internet-computer-789166a95140) initiative.

 In addition, a [CHF 200 million program](https://medium.com/dfinity/dfinity-announces-chf-200-million-program-to-support-the-internet-computer-developer-ecosystem-c65aa290548c) to support the developer ecosystem, award teams to build dapps, tooling, and infrastructure on the Internet Computer.